 These studies are also relevant for neutron stars, particularly for magnetars~\cite{Turolla2015,Blaschke2018}.
-These objects are assumed to be superfluid and filled with a large number of vortices.
+They are assumed to be superfluid and filled with a large number of vortices.
 Observed rapid change of rotation frequency, called neutron star glitch, is regarded as a direct manifestation of the superfluid character of the star interior~\cite{BAYM1969,ANDERSON1975,Pines1985,Haskell2015}.
-Moreover, strong magnetic field, of the order or larger than $10^{16}$~G, is expected to be associated with the objects.
-It can effectively spin polarize the neutron matter, and induce unconventional superfluid phases, including FFLO~\cite{Stein2012,Stein2014,Stein2016}.
-Whether the FFLO state can develop in the rotating star, still remains an unanswered question.
+Moreover, a strong magnetic field of the order or larger than $10^{16}$~G is expected to be present inside the magnetars.
+It can effectively spin polarize the neutron matter and induce unconventional superfluid phases, including FFLO~\cite{Stein2012,Stein2014,Stein2016}.
+Whether the FFLO state can develop in the rotating star remains an unanswered question.
 The only methodology that can provide insight into this problem is through numerical simulation.
-Presently, the DFT method becomes one of the standard tools for microscopic studies of nuclear systems as well~\cite{RevModPhys.75.121,Bulgac2019,Col2020}, and in principle it can be also applied to rotating and spin-polarized neutron matter.
+Presently, the DFT method has become one of the standard tools for microscopic studies of nuclear systems as well~\cite{RevModPhys.75.121,Bulgac2019,Col2020}, and in principle, it can also be applied to rotating and spin-polarized neutron matter.
 However, a prior validation of the framework by applying it to strongly interacting terrestrial systems under similar conditions is desired.
 The ultracold atomic setup, as discussed here, suits this purpose very well.